 Other symptoms of osteoarthritis may include:

 Osteoarthritis can cause different symptoms depending on where it strikes.
-When it affects the hips, a common symptom is pain in the groin or buttocks.
+When it affects the hips, a common symptom is a pain in the groin or buttocks.
 If it impacts the knees, one can feel a scraping sensation when moving one’s knee.
 In fingers, bone spurs from osteoarthritis cause swelling and tenderness.
 In a person’s feet, as with fingers, pain and tenderness arise in the large joint at the base of the big toe.

 The cause of degenerative diseases is usually unknown; however, doctors usually have an idea of what contributes to the onset of such diseases.
 In the case of osteoarthritis, the following factors likely influence whether or not a person is likely to develop the disease: